VeryCoolMQP25/uros-pico-secondary/README.md

 This system is responsible for the following tasks:
 * Direct control of actuators
-* Drivetrain and Lift PID control [Not yet implemented]
+* Drivetrain and Lift PID control
 * Sampling and publishing of IMU and odometry data to ROS [Not yet implemented]
 * Safety monitoring with proximity sensors [Not yet implemented]
-* Power system monitoring [Not yet implemented]

 This software is designed with saftey at its core.
 The micro-controller may initiate a halt in multiple cases including but not limited to:
 - Loss of communication with ROS serial agent